neolatino/api/README.md

 A work in progress general API to simplify the developement of tools/applications using dictionary or conjugation data.

-This is the groundwork for building a much better dictionary than the current one (including features like semantic search and verb conjugation) and to allow the creation of platform specific apps with a shared datasource.
+This is the groundwork for building much better dictionaries than the current one (including features like semantic search and verb conjugation).

+It is also a way to try to decentralise the creation of tools/apps with a common shared datasource.

 ## Usage

-The API is free to use and can be accessed at [neolatino-api.aldor.io](https://neolatino-api.aldor.io)
+The API is free to use and hosted at [neolatino-api.aldor.io](https://neolatino-api.aldor.io)

 ## Features